641n/641n.github.io/index.md

 Static Site Generators are generally faster than Dynamic Sites, hence their popularity.
 GitHub pages make use of the [Jekyll](https://jamstack.org/generators/jekyll/) Static Site Generator but there are other available generators on the Web.
 Check this [list](https://jamstack.org/generators/) of popular Static Site Generators.

-This is my [other site](http://sirgain.droppages.com/) that was created using [DropPages](https://droppages.com/), a Static Site Generator for Dropbox.
+I have [another site](http://sirgain.droppages.com/) that was created using [DropPages](https://droppages.com/), a Static Site Generator for Dropbox.

 ### Multiple pages in GitHub Pages